ComputeCanada/software-stack/doc/easybuild.md

 In order to contribute back to EasyBuild, what must be done is called a pull request.
-Pull requests are to be done against the `develop` branch of the HPCUgent repositories.
+Pull requests are to be done against the `develop` branch of the easybuilders repositories.
 In order to be able to do so, you first need to retrieve that branch.
 This is done by running the following from your local repository.
 We are assuming here that you want to create a pull request on the `easybuild-easyconfigs` repository.
 The same would apply for `easybuild-easyblocks` or `easybuild-framework`.

 ```
-git remote add upstream git@github.com:hpcugent/easybuild-easyconfigs.git
+git remote add upstream git@github.com:easybuilders/easybuild-easyconfigs.git
 git fetch upstream develop
 ```

 The first command adds a second remote repository to your local repository.
-This will allow you to pull changes from the HPCUgent version as well as the Compute Canada version of the repository.
+This will allow you to pull changes from the easybuilders version as well as the Compute Canada version of the repository.
 The second command retrieves the commits from the upstream repository, without merging them with your local version.